Looking for Site Captains!

-- Making a commitment to organizing a cleanup crew on April 20 at a park.
+- Making a commitment to organize a cleanup crew on April 26 at a park.

 - Connecting and coordinating with the park’s supervisor and Park Advisory Council (PAC), if it exists.
 Park supervisors can assist with planning and may have access to tools or other materials.
 PACs are familiar with a park’s specific needs and might be able to help with organizing, promotion and recruitment.

-- Promoting the volunteer signup page through avenues such as social media, individual outreach, and posting flyers in the park, library and local businesses.
+- Promoting the volunteer signup page (provided by FOTP) through avenues such as social media, individual outreach, and posting flyers in the park, library and local businesses.

 - Setting up a meeting site for Earth Day and communicating with volunteers regarding the location.